 We have financed our operations to date primarily with cash flows from operations, bank line of credit financing, debt financing and equity financing.
 During the first nine months of fiscal year 2010, we generated \$413.6 million of net cash from financing activities, which included proceeds for our issuance of the notes and additional borrowings under our Credit Facility.
 The general cash needs of our government systems, commercial networks and satellite services segments can vary significantly and depend on the type and mix of contracts in backlog (i.e., product or service, development or production, and timing of payments), the quality of the customer (i.e., government or commercial, domestic or international), the duration of the contract and the timing of payment milestones under our satellite construction and launch contracts.
 In addition, primarily within our government systems and commercial networks segments, program performance significantly impacts the timing and amount of cash flows.
-If a program is performing and meeting its contractual requirements, then the cash flow requirements are usually lower.
-The cash needs of the government systems segment tend to be more a function of the type of contract rather than customer quality.
-Also, U.S. government procurement regulations tend to restrict the timing of cash payments on the contract.
+If a program is performing and meeting its contract rather than customer quality.
+Also, U.S. government regulations tend to restrict the timing of cash payments on the contract.
 In the commercial networks and satellite services segments, our cash needs are driven primarily by the quality of the customer and the type of contract.
 The quality of the customer can affect the specific contract cash flow and whether financing instruments are required by the customer.
 In addition, the commercial networks and satellite services financing environments tend to provide for more flexible payment terms with customers, including advance payments.